The Truman Show

 Evan Zuqenshi 8/10

-One reviewer found the film thought-provoking, describing it as original, complex, and philosophical, and noted how it creates a feeling of frustration and claustrophobia.
+One reviewer found the film to be an original, complex, and philosophical work that effectively evokes feelings of frustration and claustrophobia.

 Read the full review